Working with published documents

 A published document that has a new draft can’t be unpublished, the draft must be deleted first.

-When you unpublish a document, you get a chance to change your mind:
+When you unpublish a document, you must add a message.
+You can also change your mind at this point:

 If an archive for documents is set up, the document is placed in the archive.
 The unpublished document is also placed in a local (= for the site) recycle bin.